 GR III Lens & Body Accessories

 Ricoh GR III GW-4 Wide Angle ConverterCapture even broader scenes with the optional wide-angle lens converter, perfect for expansive landscapes or architectural details.
 The wide-angle converter gives you a 21mm equivalent focal length.
-On the front housing around the lens, there is a ring that can be removed.
-Behind it are some CPU contacts that will allow the camera to communicate with this lens, but you do need to get the adapter.
+On the front housing around the lens, there is a removable ring.
+Behind it are some CPU contacts that allow the camera to communicate with this lens, but you still need the adapter.
 I’ve listed both. |

 While the GR III’s lens retracts, some prefer UV filters for added protection.
 However, they can slightly reduce sharpness and soften lens flares, which can impact creative expression.